tock/tock/doc/reference/trd-appid.md

   generate an Application Credentials for the TBF Object.
 Before verifiying a signature in a TBF footer, the Credentials Checking Policy decides whether to it accepts the associated public key.
-The Process Checking Policy assigns a global application identifier as the public key in the TBF footer.
+The Process Checking Policy assigns a Global Application Identifier as the public key in the TBF footer.

   1. Multiple separate Userspace Binaries that run concurrently need to be signed with a single public key.
-Each Userspace Binary is identified by a unique identifier I. Application Credentials for these process binaries consist of a TBF footer containing an ECDSA public key, the unique identifier I, and a signature over the process binary and I signed with the private key corresponding to
+Each Userspace Binary is identified by a unique identifier I. The Application Credentials for these process binaries consist of a TBF footer containing an ECDSA public key, the unique identifier I, and a signature over the process binary and I signed with the private key corresponding to